scriptsharks/scriptsharks.source/docs/0x10 Design/12 Droppers/20 LNK.md

 $outfile.close();
 ```

-This opens the `stager\Invoice_1234.doc` file, reads its contents, deletes the file, then writes a new file (with the same name) containing the first half of the original file.
-The result is a corrupted `.doc` file that will, when opened in Microsoft Word, generate an error stating that the file could not be read.
+This opens the document, saves half of the file into a buffer, then deletes and re-creates the file with only half of its data.
+The result, when opened in Microsoft Word, will generate an error stating that the file could not be read.
+Faced with this error, victims may believe that the attachment got corrupted somehow, rather than suspecting malware.
+If they attempt file recovery, they'll see a bit of text, possibly even the embedded logo, as they would expect from a corrupted file.

-When launching the dropper with the broken `.doc` file, the victim is more likely to believe the file was corrupted, rather than malicious.
-(A corrupted `.doc` is more believable than no `.doc` at all.)

-We will leave it as an exercise for the reader to add this corrupted `.doc` to the LNK dropper.
+Launching the document as part of the LNK dropper is fairly straightforward; I'll leave this as an exercise for the reader.
+(For a hint, revisit the LNK section of the [Dropper Basics](/0x10%20Design/12%20Droppers/00%20Intro/#the-lnk-dropper) page.)